Abjad/abjad/trunk/abjad/docs/chapters/reference_manual/io/index.rst

 Looking at the LilyPond log
 ---------------------------

-If things go wrong when you call :func:`~abjad.tools.io.show` or one of the other Abjad functions that call LilyPond behind the scenes, if may be helpful to examine the output that LilyPond writes to the LilyPond log. ::
+If things go wrong when you call :func:`~abjad.tools.iotools.show` or one of the other Abjad functions that call LilyPond behind the scenes, if may be helpful to examine the output that LilyPond writes to the LilyPond log. ::